-Here is everything you need to know about the Michigan Law transfer statistics for the last five years.
+Here is everything you need to know about the Michigan Law transfer statistics for the last six years.
 All 1L students thinking about transferring to Michigan Law need to read this article.

 Total Michigan Law Transfer Students Per Year

 Michigan Law accepts a significant number of transfer students every year.
 Here’s a breakdown of the total number of students who transferred to Michigan Law from 2015-20.

 - 2016: 25